 Even though certain prices are nearly the same, like water bills, you can find certain differences which favor the Spanish territory.

-For example, in Spain telecommunication companies offer packages that include both phone and television for the whole family; which can reduce the total expense considerably.
+For example, in Spain telecommunication companies offer packages that include both phone and television for the whole family; which can considerably reduce total expenses.

-Furthermore, it is in food where you will find another big difference.
-Supermarket prices are way cheaper than in the UK; specially when comparing products such as olive oil, wine and beer.
+Spanish supermarket prices are also way cheaper than the UK’s; especially when it comes to products such as olive oil, wine and beer.

 When it comes to transportation, you will also save some money.
-Because public transport works so well in big cities and because you can easily get everywhere walking in smaller ones, using your private transportation means won’t be necessary.
+Since public transport works so well in big cities and smaller ones are extremely walkable, using private transportation isn’t necessary.

-But for those of you who enjoy driving you car, good news: fuel is much cheaper in Spain; specially when it comes to diesel.
+But for those of you who prefer to drive, here’s some good news: fuel is much cheaper in Spain; especially when it comes to diesel.

 Cost of living in Spain vs the USA

-Because average salaries can double the ones in Spain, US citizens find it really cheap to live in the Spanish territory.
+Because average US salaries can be twice the amount of salaries in Spain, US citizens find it really cheap to live in the Spanish territory.

-That is why many of them try to keep their incomes in the United States, where they work remotely; while enjoying everything Spain has to offer at a cheap price.
-And the legal way of doing so is trough the non-lucrative visa.
+That is why many of them try to keep their incomes in the United States by working remotely, while enjoying everything Spain has to offer at a cheap price.
+And the legal way of doing so is through the digital nomad visa.

 Living in cities like Madrid, Barcelona or San Sebastian can be up to 40% more expensive than other interior regions of the country.

-So, even though the Spanish territory, in general, has lower prices than the vast majority of EU countries; this big cities can distort a bit the comparison.
+So, even though the Spanish territory, in general, has lower prices than the vast majority of EU countries; these big cities can distort the comparison a bit.

 Cost of living in Madrid

-As the capital of the country, Madrid may be the most expensive city.
+As the capital of the country, Madrid may be one of the most expensive cities.

-There are many touristic places you should avoid if you don’t want to burn cash; and living in the center is an impossible mission.
+There are many touristic places you should avoid if you don’t want to burn cash; and living in the center might make this difficult.

 Nevertheless, the labor market offers more opportunities; as it is one of the most important economic centers of the country, so your chances of getting a higher salary are bigger.

-Furthermore, as the city is huge, it is completely possible to find cheaper rents provided that you move outside the main touristic areas.
+Furthermore, as the city is huge, it is completely possible to find cheaper rent options provided that you move outside the main touristic areas.

 Cost of living in Barcelona

 Our advice?
 Avoid the city center.
-The surroundings of Barcelona, its metropolitan area, offer cheaper opportunities.
+The suburban areas of Barcelona offer cheaper opportunities.

-And, as public transport is really efficient, you can get to the center in a record time.
+And, as public transport is really efficient, you can get to the center quickly.

 As a student, opting for a shared flat is the go-to option.